The Institute of Food and

 support of 4-H Youth Development.

-- Carry out other duties as outlined by the County Extension
+- Carry out other duties as assigned by the County Extension

-In the event of an emergency, all Osceola County employees are
+In the event of an emergency, all Orange County employees are

 considered essential personnel and may be required to perform

 alternate duties.
 (If applicable.)